Guitar Build Process

 Neck facets

-"flare" facets outward around volute and inward headstock - don't overthink it, it's pretty easy.
+"flare" facets outward around volute and inward at the headstock - don't overthink it, it's pretty easy.

 Smooth remaining facets, sand out rasp lines